 On November 10, 2021, the Company's Board of Directors approved a stock repurchase program authorizing the Company to purchase up to \$50.0 million of the Company's Class A common stock over a period of 12 months.
-On November 2, 2022, the Company's Board of Directors extended such period for an additional 12 months until November 10, 2023.
+On November 2, 2022, the Company's Board of Directors approved an extension of the time period for repurchases under the stock repurchase program for an additional 12 months from November 10, 2022 to November 10, 2023.
+On November 1, 2023, the Company's Board of Directors extended the stock repurchase program through November 10, 2024 and increased the remaining amount authorized to \$50.0 million.
 Subject to applicable rules and regulations, the shares may be purchased from time to time in the open market or in privately negotiated transactions.
 Such purchases will be at times and in amounts as the Company deems appropriate, based on factors such as market conditions, legal requirements, and other business considerations.

-As of December 31, 2022, the Company has acquired 1.2 million shares of its Class A common stock under this program at an aggregate value of \$4.6 million and an average of \$3.96 per share.
+As of December 31, 2023, the Company has acquired 4.7 million shares of its Class A common stock under this program at an aggregate value of \$20.0 million and an average of \$4.23 per share.
 Repurchased shares were held in treasury.
-The remaining availability under the November 2022 \$50.0 million stock repurchase program was \$45.4 million as of December 31, 2022.
+The remaining availability under the stock repurchase program was \$50.0 million as of December 31, 2023.